Nelson A. Tajong, M.D.

 Thanks to regular colon cancer screening, rates of colon cancer are on the decline.
-To help you stay on top of your health, Nelson Tajong, MD, a board-certified gastroenterologist at Lakeside Gastroenterology in Conroe, Shenandoah, and Huntsville, Texas, offers colon cancer screening.
+To help you stay on top of your health, Nelson Tajong, MD, a board-certified gastroenterologist at Lakeside Gastroenterology in Conroe and The Woodlands, Texas, offers colon cancer screening.
 To schedule your health screening, call the office nearest you or book an appointment online today.

 Colon cancer, also known as colorectal cancer, begins in the large intestine or rectum.
 It’s the third most common type of cancer found in men and women in the United States when excluding skin cancer and the second leading cause of cancer death.